 We add them to porridge or have them on their own.

-And, I always make jam from scratch.
-It’s very easy and it tastes so much better than the store-bought sugary stuff!
-I buy a large bag of mixed frozen berries, throw it in the slow cooker (sometimes with some apples) and after a few hours I turn it off and add either some sugar or some chia seeds (or both for good measure!) so it becomes jammy.
+And, I often make jam from scratch.
+It’s very easy and it tastes so much better than the store-bought stuff!
+I buy a large bag of mixed frozen berries, throw it in the slow cooker (sometimes with some apples) and after a few hours I turn it off and add either some sugar or some chia seeds (or both!) so it becomes jammy.
 The residual heat is enough to melt the sugar.

 Dulce de leche